Kubernetes on AWS · open source

 Your AWS bill lumps every byte that crosses an availability zone, hits a NAT gateway, or leaves the VPC into one opaque line: EC2-Other, DataTransfer.
 It tells you the number is big.
 It never tells you which workload spent it.
 Your tags describe how things were provisioned, not how they actually talk at runtime.
 So when the data-transfer line jumps, you are guessing.

 You can see the bill is high.
 You cannot see which pod is paying it.
-There is a structural reason every other tool gets this wrong, and here it is.
+There is a structural reason post-DNAT tools get this wrong, and here it is.

 Honest by design